 Key takeaways:

-If mutual funds make up the bulk of your investment portfolio, you're not alone.
-Mutual funds have long been a favoured investment in Canada and continue to be a popular choice for many Canadian investors.
-As of October 2023 mutual fund assets in Canada totalled $1.8 trillion1, reflecting investors' ongoing trust despite recent market pullbacks.
+If mutual funds make up most of your investment portfolio, you're not alone.
+Mutual funds have long been a favoured investment option for many Canadian investors.
+As of August 2024, mutual fund assets in Canada totalled $2.1 trillion1, reflecting investors' ongoing trust.

-It's not hard to see the reasons behind their popularity.
-Not only are mutual funds easily accessible — they can be purchased through banks, financial planning firms, brokerages, credit unions and other investment firms — but they also offer investors an easy way to diversify their portfolios.
+It's not hard to see the reasons for mutual funds' popularity.
+Not only are they easily accessible — they can be purchased through banks, financial planning firms, brokerages, credit unions and other investment firms — but they also offer investors an easy way to diversify their portfolios.

-And mutual funds, other than index funds, are actively managed.
-This means professional portfolio managers, supported by a team of research analysts, do the heavy lifting of identifying and buying investment opportunities for the fund, and selling securities that no longer meet the fund's investment objectives.
+And most mutual funds, outside of index funds, are actively managed.
+This means professional portfolio managers, supported by a team of research analysts, do the heavy lifting of identifying and buying investment opportunities for the fund and selling securities that no longer meet the fund's investment objectives.

 A refresher: What is a mutual fund?

-Wonder how you can make the most of your mutual fund investments?
-Become a more savvy mutual fund investor with our eight tips for better understanding mutual funds.
+Wondering how you can make the most of your mutual fund investments?
+Become a savvy mutual fund investor with our eight tips for better understanding mutual funds.

-Before you begin investing in mutual funds, you need to know what your investment goals are.
+Before you begin investing in mutual funds, you need to know your investment goals.
 Are you investing for your retirement?
-Or maybe you want to fund your child's post-secondary education or save for a down payment to purchase a house.
+Maybe you want to fund your child's post-secondary education or save for a down payment on a house.

-How you invest depends on the goals you want to meet and what your timeline looks like, for example planning for retirement (long term) vs. saving for a down payment on a home (shorter term).
+How you invest depends on your goals and personal timeline — for example, whether you're planning for retirement (long term) or saving for a down payment on a home (shorter term).

-The first step to knowing your investment goals is to have a financial plan.
-A Scotiabank advisor can help you build a financial plan that assesses your current financial and investment goals.
-Once you have your plan in place, you'll be able to see how you can best achieve these goals.
+The first step to understanding your investment goals is to have a financial plan.
+A Scotiabank advisor can help you build a plan that assesses your current financial and investment objectives.
+Once you have that in place, you'll be able to see how you can best achieve these goals.

 One of the best ways to fuel the growth of your mutual fund investments is to invest consistently.
-Pre-authorized contributions (PACs) help you do just that.
-With PACs, you’re in control of how much you save and how often you save.
+Pre-Authorized Contributions (PACs) help you do just that.
+With PACs, you control how much and how often you save.
 The amount you choose will automatically be deducted from your savings or chequing account and deposited into your investment account.

-With dollar-cost averaging, you invest the same amount consistently, typically monthly, regardless of any fluctuations in the markets.
-This means that when there's a dip in the market, your investment dollars end up purchasing more mutual fund units, because during a dip, each unit costs less.
+With dollar-cost averaging, you invest the same amount consistently, typically monthly, regardless of market fluctuations.
+This means that when there's a dip in the market, your investment dollars end up purchasing more mutual fund units because during a dip, each unit costs less.
 This, in turn, lowers your average cost per unit.

 Check out this interactive PAC video to see how you can leverage the power of PACs to grow your investments.

 Do you know your risk tolerance?
-Investing always comes with risks, as different factors can have an impact on global markets and your investments — events like increasing inflation, recessions, financial crises and even the COVID-19 pandemic.
+Investing always comes with risks, as different factors can impact global markets and your investments — events like increasing inflation, recessions, financial crises and even the COVID-19 pandemic.

 One of the keys to successful investing is to know your risk tolerance.
 A lot of factors go into determining how well you tolerate risk.
 Some are psychological: for example, how would you react if a severe dip in the market caused your portfolio to drop by 20%?
-Would you step back and ride out market volatility, or would you be more inclined to sell off your investments so you could lock in your losses (often a move you'll regret)?
+Would you step back and ride out market volatility, or would you be more inclined to sell off your investments so you could lock in your losses?

-Other factors include the time horizon of your investment and financial goals, and your personal financial circumstances, like whether you have an emergency fund to draw from should the unexpected happen, like a layoff or a car repair.
+Other factors include the time horizon of your investment and financial goals, and your personal financial circumstances, like whether you have an emergency fund to draw from should the unexpected happen, such as a layoff or a car repair.

 Figuring out your personal risk tolerance can be tough.
 Your Scotiabank advisor can work with you to help you understand your risk tolerance and then select the right portfolio for you.

 Why do you need to focus on diversification when investing in mutual funds?
-After all, mutual funds give you instant diversification: When you hold a mutual fund, you are maintaining exposure to the securities the mutual fund invests in.
-The challenge is, if for example, your portfolio only holds equity mutual funds, you would leave yourself vulnerable to events like a stock market correction.
+Because when you hold a mutual fund, you’re maintaining exposure to the securities the mutual fund invests in.
+The challenge is, if your portfolio only holds equity mutual funds, you would leave yourself vulnerable to events like a stock market correction.

 Portfolio solutions make investing less complicated.
-They are built to help achieve your most important financial goals and are continuously professionally managed to keep you on track.
+They’re built to help achieve your most important financial goals and are continuously professionally managed to keep you on track.
 Portfolio solutions carefully combine different mutual funds and other investments into one convenient solution.

-You reduce your risk further by investing in a portfolio of investments across different asset classes (think stocks and bonds), sectors and regions that perform differently under different market conditions.
+You reduce your risk further by investing in a portfolio of investments across various asset classes (think stocks and bonds), sectors and regions that perform differently under different market conditions.

 Mutual funds offer a wide range of investment opportunities that suit your specific needs and preferences.